Can you get Travel Insurance with medical conditions?

 Medical Travel Insurance gives you four key benefits in addition to those provided by standard Travel Insurance:

-• Cover for your pre-existing conditions while abroad.
-AllClear cover for up to unlimited emergency treatment, including treatment for ongoing medical issues.
+- Cover for your pre-existing conditions while abroad.
+AllClear cover up to unlimited costs for emergency treatment, including treatment for ongoing medical issues.

-• Repatriation costs, if medically necessary.
-According to FCDO figures, if you were to fall over in Spain and require treatment for a broken leg, you would be looking at costs of around £15,000.
-Even minor ailments such as an infection or stomach bug in the USA could cost you £100, 000 if you require flights home.
+- Repatriation costs.
+According to FCDO figures, if you were to fall over in Spain and need treatment for a broken leg, you would be looking at costs of around £15,000.
+Even minor ailments such as an infection or stomach bug in the USA could cost you £100, 000 if you need flights home.

-What happens if you don’t have Travel Insurance?
+What happens if you don’t have Medical Travel Insurance?

 With a standard policy, you would need to pay for costs incurred due to your pre-existing conditions, which can easily reach thousands of pounds very quickly.